20th Meeting of the EPPO Panel on Diagnostics in Bacteriology

-The 20th meeting of the EPPO Panel on Diagnostics in Bacteriology (download a list of participants ) took place in the premises of the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) in Maisons-Alfort, France.
+The 20th meeting of the EPPO Panel on Diagnostics in Bacteriology () took place in the premises of the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) in Maisons-Alfort, France.
 This additional meeting of the Panel was convened to be able to finalize the revision of PM 7/24 on Xylella fastidiosa.
 The Panel also took the opportunity to finalize two new Standards on Xanthomonas axonopodis pv. allii and Acidovorax citrulli and plan the revision of PM 7/21 Ralstonia solanacearum and PM 7/59 Clavibacter michiganensis subsp. sepedonicus.

 Symptoms of Xylella fastidiosa on grapevine, olive and Polygala myrtifolia.

 The Panel discussed the following diagnostic protocols: